 Daniela Barberis, Social Sciences / Natural Sciences, 5 Credits, IIT Equivalent: Hum 300-level or Soc 300-level

 We will explore various attempts to apply evolutionary ideas to the study and “improvement” of humans.
 We will start in Darwin’s time with Social Darwinism and study various attempts at measuring human capacities such as intelligence testing, including the deleterious effects of eugenics through sociobiology.

 Stuart Patterson, Humanities / Social Sciences, 5 Credits, IIT Equivalent: Hum 300-level

 This course is about what we read and why.
-We begin with Plato’s Phaedrus and its - very ambigu-ous - warnings against the ethical and intellectual dangers posed by reading and writing.
+We begin with Plato’s Phaedrus and its very ambiguous warnings against the ethical and intellectual dangers posed by reading and writing.
 With the Phaedrus in mind, we go on to consider the process of canon formation, including Shimer’s list of “great books” as well as the historical formation of the Christian canon, especially the four Gospels.
-From there we turn to early modern personal encounters with books, especially Don Quixote, thence to modern theories of “intertextuality” in the work of Julia Kristeva and readings of the Phaedrus and Don Quixote by Jaques Derrida and Jorge Luis Borges, and finally to the material history of reading and writing technologies in the work of Marshall Mcluhan.
+From there we turn to early modern personal encounters with books, especially Don Quixote, thence to modern theories of “intertextuality” in the work of Julia Kristeva and readings of the Phaedrus and Don Quixote by Jacques Derrida and Jorge Luis Borges, and finally to the material history of reading and writing technologies in the work of Marshall McLuhan.
 There will be field trips to the Art Institute of Chicago and the Newberry Library.
 Students’ work will mainly take the form of the creation of and contributions to a course website.

 Rumi and the Sufi Tradition